2024-FALL-DSC-412-001/DSC412-MLProject-SeanBrantley/README.md

 3. Open the project in Unity.
 4. Run the command `mlagents-learn config/mazerunner_config.yml --run-id=MazerunnerRun1`.
 5. Press play to begin a trial episode.

+## Part 4 and 5 - Project Deliverables

+To view the project deliverable (final report and elevator pitch video) navigate to the deliverables folder and download either DSC412_001_FA24_PV_sbrantl.mp4 or DSC412_001_FA24_FR_sbrantl.pdf.